Sim4n6/plasoWiki/Windows-Packaged-Release.md

 The name of the ZIP file contains:

-* amd64 which indicates the architecture of the binaries in the ZIP.
+* Win32 or amd64 which indicates the architecture of the binaries in the ZIP.
-* vs2008 or vs2010 which indicates the Visual Studio version used to build the binaries.

 You'll need to have the corresponding Visual C++ Redistributable package installed, which you can obtain from [Microsoft Download Center](https://www.microsoft.com/en-us/search/Results.aspx?q=Microsoft%20Visual%20C%2B%2B%20Redistributable%20Package&form=DLC).

+For Python 2.7 you'll need VS2008 and for Python 3.6 VS2017.

 Extract the ZIP file and you're ready to log2timeline.